lruepke/HTF_lecture/source/lectures/L03/Exercise.rst

     * vertex 4 is found by moving from vertex 0 in the z direction
     * vertices 5,6 and 7 are similarly found by moving in the z direction from vertices 1,2 and 3 respectively.

 Next boundary patches are defined and labeled in the blockMeshDict.
+Also here care must be take to provide the vertices in a consistent order (right-hand coordinate system).
+Two easy ways to remember this is to:

+    * apply the right-hand rule, which means if the thumb of your right hand points to the outside of a face, the numbering has to follow your fingers.

+    * or, looking onto a face and starting from any vertex, the numbering has to be counter-clockwise.

 Assign properties